AngeloGalav/image-processing-and-computer-vision/2023-03-13 - ED pt1, NMS, Canny's, Hysteresis.md

 Btw, these values are gradient magnitudes.

 ![[nms_suppression.png]]
 Now, as we've said, we need to look also along the gradient direction.
-Problem is, we don’t know in advance the correct direction to carry out NMS.
+Problem is, ==we don’t know in advance the correct direction to carry out NMS==.

 So, the direction has to be estimated locally (based on _gradient’s direction_).
 To find the direction of the gradient, we need to find the _maximum variation_ of the gradient.